 Our service area includes Boquete, Alto Bouqete, Palmira, Caldera, Potrerillos, Jaramillo, Los Naranjos, and Alto Lino.

-will be in contact to meet with you.
-You are also invited to attend our general meetings on the second Thursday of every month at the Animales building in Alto Boquete (down the small street opposite from Ivan’s Ferreteria) at 1:00 p.m.
+Click the button below.
+Our training team leader will be in contact to meet with you.
+You are also invited to attend our general meetings on the second Wednesday of every month at the Animales building in Alto Boquete (down the small street opposite from Ivan’s Ferreteria) at 1:00 p.m.

 Absolutely.
 In addition to the patient care teams and the respiratory team, volunteers are needed to work with our Equipment Team; PR/Marketing/Community Education Team; CPR training; Logistics (setting up for events); Meal preparation and delivery; the Magic of Music Program; the Ambassadors (who provide the “face” of BHH at the Tuesday Market, and other activities); assisting with our Blood Donation team; and our Translator Team.